-Stefan explains his company’s successful AdWords strategy:
+Stefan explains his company’s successful Google Ads strategy:

-Get sufficient data by bidding high and getting in spot #2-3 (above organic results).
+- Get sufficient data by bidding high and getting in spot #2-3 (above organic results).

 - Keep track of conversionsKeep track of conversions, cost per conversion and value per conversion (using conversion tracking with dynamic value tracking).

-Adjust bidding to meet a cost per conversion which is roughly 50% of the value per conversion.
+- Adjust bidding to meet a cost per conversion which is roughly 50% of the value per conversion.

-Optimize ads and try to improve conversion rates.
+- Optimize ads and try to improve conversion rates.

 When asked for his advice for low-scoring marketers, Stefan suggests to:

-Leverage negative keyword lists
+- Leverage negative keyword lists

-Split campaigns on a low level
+- Split campaigns on a low level

-Leverage advanced CPC bidding in AdWords Editor
+- Leverage advanced CPC bidding in Google Ads Editor

 For more detailed information about Stefan’s winning techniques and suggestions, read the full interview on our blog.